comradechrome/Portfolio/PS6/Resources/readme.txt

 - cells with a FormulaError show '*Error*' in the cell
 - FormulaError popup error messages display the FormulaError reason
 - MSI Installer package

+UI Testing:
+- UI Testing acheived 98.34 % code coverage
+	* Catch block in the openToolStripMenuItem_Click method was not covered.
+This is checking for a difficult to test exception where a file would be attempted to be opened but could not be read by the spreadsheet constructor
+	* A portion of the Dispose method was not able to be covered by existing tests